mgoodric/macos-config/POST_INSTALL.md

    - ✅ Enable "Anti-aliased" (for smooth text)
    - ⬜ Disable "Use ligatures" (if you don't want ligatures)
    - ✅ Enable "Draw Powerline glyphs" (required for Oh My Posh icons)
-   - Close Preferences
+5. Enable mouse reporting for tmux (in Profiles → Terminal):
+   - ✅ Enable "Enable mouse reporting" (required for tmux mouse support)
-5. If you see duplicate "Default" profiles, delete one:
+6. If you see duplicate "Default" profiles, delete one:
    - Preferences → Profiles
    - Select the duplicate profile
    - Click the `-` button at the bottom to delete it
-6. Make iTerm2 the Default Term
+7. Make iTerm2 the Default Term

 ### Obdidian
 1. Open Obsidian